Practice is for wusses.

 It’s easy to understand why Trump and Pence want to go after the Democratic ticket for preparing too much.
 A big part of Trump’s appeal lies in his willingness to make off-the-cuff, “politically incorrect” remarks.
 (He’s figured out that he can always go back on them later, as with his quickly revoked declaration that women should be “punished” for having abortions.)
 There are plenty of things to criticize about a man who resurrects a decades-old spat with comedian Rosie O’Donnell during a presidential debate and tweets insults about a former Miss Universe in the wee hours of the morning, but over-thinking his comments is not one of them.

-To accuse your opponent of being overly prepared is the grown-up equivalent of bullying the smart kid in class for knowing the answers to the teacher’s questions.
 Trump is impulsive, and to some voters, his utter lack of self-restraint reads as authenticity.
 It can also seem like a refreshing antidote to the rote, superficial remarks so often by deployed more conventional politicians.
 What better way to remind viewers of Trump’s dubious strength than by accusing his opponents of being canned and wooden by comparison?

 Washington Post reporter Aaron Blake noted the wisdom of the strategy in an annotation to the transcript of last night’s debate: “Pence will keep hitting Kaine for using pre-packaged lines, which I think works to an extent.
 It makes it look like he’s using a script and can’t speak for himself.”
 By contrast, Pence appeared smooth and natural—perhaps because he wasn’t worried about things like discussing the facts.